etxbct/mqttBlockSig/README.md

 So for a single track; if train is going from left to right it is having the traffic direction *up*.

 ## Message Types
 There are two basic types of messages that can be used: "command" and "data".
-Block signal uses only data messages.

 ### Data messages

 The "data" type messages are used to report information from one node to other nodes concerning the state of "something".
 The data messages are intended to be one-to-many.